The fisheries lab of Dr. Jamie Roberts at Georgia Southern University

 BS: University of Missouri

-Current position: Fisheries Biologist with FISHBIO in Santa Cruz, CA
+Current position: Fisheries Biologist with FISHBIO in St. Louis, MO

 Picture